naqibsyahmi/uhi-severity-prediction/README.md

 3. **To develop** accessible, open-source tools for city planners and policymakers to better understand and mitigate the effects of UHI.

 4. **To propose** sustainable urban planning strategies aimed at reducing UHI intensity, such as increasing green spaces and implementing heat-reflective building materials.

+### 🔍 Limitations
+1. **Limited geographic scope**: Data extraction focused only on Manhattan and the Bronx, reducing generalizability.

+2. **Inconsistent satellite coverage**: Some dates and cities lacked satellite imagery from the satellite data providers, limiting coverage.

+3. **Gaps in prediction coverage**: Unavailable satellite imagery during specific periods from providers limited prediction capability.

+4. **Temporal limitation**: Model evaluated using date ranges instead of daily granularity, affecting precision.

+### 🔮 Future Work
+1. **Geographic expansion**: Analyze more cities across diverse climates for broader insights.

+2. **Higher-resolution data**: User finer and more frequent satellite imagery to boost accuracy.

+3. **UI/UX improvements**: Enhance the tool's interface for better usability.

 ## 🚀 Getting Started